-If the unit is in a brush clean state, pressing the SEL key will display the following screen.
-Touch the UP arrow key to move the arrow from "Exit" to "Change" and then touch the SEL key to select the Change option.
+To change the date or time, select the SET CLOCK option in the menu.
+Touch the UP arrow key to advance the arrow from Exit to Change, then touch the SEL key to select the Change option.

 SET CLOCK 12:01 6/10/2010 Change > Exit